 High school: Kodiak, Alaska

 The one saving grace, is I was fortunate to come from a community (and state) that LOVES basketball and an outstanding high school coach who had played in college and professionally.

 Not knowing how I was going to get recruited to college, I picked my best game, made a bunch of copies, packaged them up and mailed them off to coaches with personal letters.

 I fundraised to travel with my summer team, the Alaska Stars, and stayed with a family in Anchorage for the summer so I could practice with them.
 Now playing with some of the best talent in the state, I realized I was still a decent player, but had a ton to improve on.
-I also still knew nothing about what it would really take to play at the next level, and would soon learn the hard way...

 College: The University of Alaska Anchorage

 I was fortunate to get picked up by my home state college, the University of Alaska Anchorage (UAA), who at the time was (and still is) a Division II powerhouse.

 And no one cared why you didn't do something the way it was asked of you, if it wasn't done right, you were getting yelled at.

 I was put in my place real quick, ultimately spending that first year as a redshirt, meaning I was able to practice with the team, but not play in games and still have four years of eligibility.

 The Fuel That Sparked The Rise

 As I drove to my dorm after hearing the most blunt, honest, and what felt unfair words I'd heard in my life, I became increasingly angry.

 For that entire summer I was obsessed with improving, and more importantly, still angry.
 It was my fuel.

 The Pressure that led to the Fall

 The next year was completely different.
 Suddenly I found myself starting, scoring more points in my first game than I had the entire last season combined.

 My junior year I didn't know how to handle the pressure, I was at risk of losing my starting spot to a junior college transfer and literally made myself sick with stress, missing our first road trip because I was stuck in the Emergency Room with painful abdominal cramping.
 I was ashamed and shocked that my body had quit on me.

 Our new coach, who remains as the current coach for the UAA women's team, had to go to intramural games to find us a couple more players so we could even practice 5 on 5.

 Expectations were drastically different than the year prior to preform, as we were so young and undermanned that if either the Point Guard or myself had a bad game, we would not win, and that's not to sound cocky at all, it was the unfortunate truth.

 My journey after college took me overseas to Germany, where I played one year for a club called TSV Viernheim and then returned the following year to play for another club, the GiroLive Panthers of Osnabrück.

 Five Key Lessons Learned

 This is where your circle comes in to play.
 Surround yourself with people who care about you so much they are willing to tell you something you need to hear in order to help you, and are willing to say it even if it makes you mad or upset.

 No matter how much or how little success you are having at this moment, do not stop working.
 You have to believe in your ability to reach your goals and that hard work will pay off, it always does.

 You are enlisting the help of someone to give you a different perception than your own, which is absolutely critical for your growth as a player and person.

 Have Selective Hearing

 The one voice you need to be listening to, even if you are not religious, is the voice of faith.
 Faith, or believing in yourself, is the voice that will tell the critiques and fans to be silent, because they don't know your process.